pucho/neighborhoodmap/README.md

 To launch this app you will need to install [node.js](https://nodejs.org/en/download/package-manager/)

-After installing node.js use NPM to install all the dependancies by running the following command on the command line.
+After installing node.js use NPM to install all the dependencies by running the following command on the command line.

 `npm install`